rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Here is a quick explanation of the items presented in the preceding method.
-For
+Here is a quick explanation of the Mialer related methods used above:
-a full list of all available options, please have a look further down at the
-Complete List of Action Mailer user-settable attributes section.

 * The [`default`][] method sets default values for all emails sent from
   this mailer.
 In this case, we use it to set the `:from` header value for all